Resources for disability workers

 - access eSafety resources.

 This set of conversation starters helps support workers have carefully guided conversations with clients who may be at risk of technology-facilitated abuse.
 You can download and print them on single-sided A4 paper then use them with or without the accompanying images.

 This printed wallet card provides specialist disability support workers with key contact information.

 Printed versions of these wallet cards can be ordered free of charge.

 Download, print and display these posters in common areas such as service provider waiting rooms.

-Easy Read poster about image-based abuse
+Easy Read resources about image-based abuse

 eSafety has conducted research into the experiences and impacts of technology-facilitated abuse on Australian women living with intellectual or cognitive disability.